What do I do if I think I have an infection or allergic reaction?

 Can a minor get a piercing?

 Yes!
-8 years old and up can get their lobes.
+5 years old and up can get their lobes.
 14 years old and up can get everything except dermals, nipples, and genitals.
-Make sure to bring a photo ID for both the parent or legal guardian, the minor (a student ID, a dated park pass, passport, or state issued ID, or yearbook), and a birth certificate for the kiddo.
+Make sure to bring a photo ID for both the parent or legal guardian, the minor (a student ID, parent portal page, a dated park pass, passport, state issued ID, or yearbook), and a birth certificate for the kiddo.

 What do I need to do before getting pierced?

 Make sure to hydrate and eat something and arrive clean.
 Simple as that!